Husenap/JalapenoMadness/_posts/posts/2016-07-06-codingame-fun-replays.md

 			// This is the herding part where the busters go out to the
 			// edges and herd the ghosts towards the center.
 But it also
 			// includes the part where the busters run around in a circle
-			// and to the stun train.
+			// and do the stun train.

 			// Here is the condition for the stun train, notice the continue;
 			if(radius == 2600 && stun<=0){